 What is clear to me is that the high focus on quality and the outstanding individual terroirs of some of our vineyards allows us to be able to make some vintage (single quinta) most years and some LBV’s.
-However, we have made much less Taylor LBV in 2002 than we have in 2003.
-Therefore, in some markets (like USA) you may not even see 2002 appear as we switch over from 2001 directly to 2003.
+However, we have made much less Taylor LBV in 2002 than we did in 2003.
+Therefore, in some markets (like USA) you may not have even seen 2002 appear as we switched over from 2001 directly to 2003.

 When we at Taylor’s set out to produce modern LBV in 1970 we were trying to produce a wine that had the complexity of a single year, was ready to drink when bottled and was an everyday alternative to Vintage Port.
 Key to all of this is the quality of the product and I believe that it has become better and better over the years as we have been able to incorporate modern technology (we only got electricity at Vargellas in 1978!).
 To us this is more important than the exact year of production and ultimately that is what should matter to the consumer.